rafaquelhodev/data-structure-viewer/README.md

 # Data structure viewer

-Iteractive application build in React.js to understand the mechanics of common data structures present in computer science.
+Interactive application build in React.js to understand the mechanics of common data structures present in computer science.

 ## Roadmap
 * Linkedlist (under construction)